Second Council of Ephesus

 The Second Council of Ephesus was a Christological church synod in 449 convened by Emperor Theodosius II under the presidency of Pope Dioscorus I of Alexandria.
 It was intended to be an ecumenical council, and it is accepted by the miaphysite churches, who view it as a valid continuation of the First Council of Ephesus if not an ecumenical council in its own right.
 The Second Council of Ephesus was explicitly repudiated by the next council, the Council of Chalcedon of 451.
 The Council of Chalcedon is recognized as the fourth ecumenical council by Chalcedonian Christians, and the Second Council of Ephesus was named the Latrocinium ("Robber Synod") by Pope Leo I; the Chalcedonian churches, particularly the Roman Catholic and Eastern Orthodox communions, continue to accept this designation, while the Oriental Orthodox repudiate it.

 Both this council and that at Chalcedon dealt primarily with Christology, the study of the nature of Christ.
 Both councils affirmed the doctrine of the hypostatic union and upheld the orthodox Christian doctrine that Jesus Christ is both fully God and fully man.
 The Second Council of Ephesus decreed the formula of Cyril of Alexandria, stating that Christ is one incarnate nature [mia physis] (a qualitative description of the union of divinity and humanity), fully human and fully God, united without separation, without confusion, without mixture and without alteration.
 The Council of Chalcedon decreed that in Christ two natures exist, "a divine nature [physis] and a human nature [physis], united in one person hypostasis], with neither division nor confusion".

 Those who do not accept the decrees of Chalcedon nor later ecumenical councils are variously named monophysites, miaphysites, or non-Chalcedonians, and comprise what is today known as Oriental Orthodoxy, a communion of six autocephalous ecclesial communions: Coptic Orthodox Church of Alexandria, Ethiopian Orthodox Tewahedo Church, Eritrean Orthodox Tewahedo Church, Malankara Orthodox Syrian Church, Syriac Orthodox Church, and the Armenian Apostolic Church.
 Those who accepted the teaching of Chalcedon but resided in areas dominated by Oriental Orthodox bishops were called by the non-Chalcedonians Melkites ("King's men"), as the Emperors were usually Chalcedonians.
-The Antiochian Greek Orthodox Church and Melkite Greek Catholic Church historically descend from these people.
+The Greek Orthodox Patriarchate of Antioch and Melkite Greek Catholic Church historically descend from these people.
 Shortly after the Council of Chalcedon, Pope Dioscorus was deposed by the Council of Chalcedon but still recognized by Miaphysites until his death in 454 followed by Pope of Alexandria for the miaphysite party in opposition to the Chalcedonian Pope of Alexandria.
-Over the next few centuries, various popes usually held to either one side or the other although some accepting the Henotikon.
+Over the next few centuries, Alexandrian popes were generally either miaphysite or Chalcedonian, but some instead accepted the Henotikon, a compromise document issued by the Byzantine emperor Zeno.
 Eventually, two separate papacies were established, each claiming sole legitimacy.